 The more I write, the more I appreciate the value of being well organized.
-In this post, I will summarize my own organization process and explain why I believe it is constructive and why having a well-organized writing schedule is paramount.
+This post will summarize my own organization process and explain why I believe it is constructive and why having a well-organized writing schedule is paramount.
 However, if you are like Danielle Steel, and you can sit and write for twenty hours without stopping, this article is probably not for you.
 But if you are like me: easily distracted, quick to procrastinate, yet eager to do a million things simultaneously, you will probably benefit from this method of organizing your writing.
-After a few years of trial and error, I have developed this, and it has worked for me.
+After a few years of trial and error, I have developed this, which has worked for me.
 I feel like I can accomplish a lot more in a shorter time than when I used to leave everything to happen haphazardly.

 Organize Writing Through Tasks